Four Flavours of Love and How to Express Them

 “Where communication and fellowship is needed, let there be gentle understanding, opportunity and good memories spent with each other or one another.

-“Bless, protect and care for the person reading this.
+“Bless, protect and care for the person reading this, especially in this Covid-19 pandemic.
 Amen.”

 - Are you feeling down, lonely or in despair over a relationship?
 Seek counsel and help at https://www.befrienders.org.my/